 The marsh is the biggest in the Hakkoda Mountains, where many alpine plants bloom during the warmer seasons.
 The area boasts a superb outlook, allowing you to take in the dynamic scenery with a single glance.

 Tashirotai is really the hidden gem of the Hakkoda Mountains.
-When other attractions, such as Jōgakura Bridge and Tsuta-numa Pond, are filled with tourists, head to Tashirotai for a potentially private and breathtaking scenery session!
+When other attractions, such as Jōgakura Bridge and Tsuta-numa Pond, are crowded with tourists, head to Tashirotai for a potentially private and breathtaking view!

 The marsh was originally a caldera lake on the Tashirotai plateau, created by volcanic activity around 2 million years ago.
 As the water of the lake flew/dried up, the lake became the marsh we see today.

-The period of the year suitable for trekking at Tashirotai Marsh is from late May to late October.
+The best time to trek in Tashirotai Marsh is from late May to late October.
 However, please be aware that parts of the promenade may be covered in snow at the beginning and end of the hiking season.

 Taking the loop course to stroll around the marsh will only take around 60 minutes.
-As most of the promenade is covered by wooden boards, the trail is suitable for all age groups.
+As most of the promenade is covered with wooden boards, the trail is suitable for all ages.

 Just note that parts of the promenade can be muddy (for the parts that are just earthen roads).
 So it is better to head there with a pair of shoes you won’t mind getting wet and dirty.